Mozart at Midnight, Vienna 2021 - 2 December to 5 December 2021

+Join us to sing Mozart Requiem at midnight - in Vienna.
 Every two years since 2012, Runbysingers has offered UK singers the opportunity to take part in a very special late night anniversary tribute to Mozart.
-In 2018 we will return to Vienna's Baroque Karlskirche (St Charles Church) to join Jeremy Jackman, a full Baroque Orchestra and a quartet of professional soloists to perform this well loved work.
+In 2021 we will return to Vienna to join Nigel Perrin, a full Baroque Orchestra and a quartet of professional soloists to perform this well loved work.
 Please note, this is not a Bring & Sing event - places are strictly limited and the event is always over-subscribed.

 The concert will take place just before midnight on 4 December and will conclude at the hour of Mozart's death at 1.00 am on 5 December.